Trip tips: Galway, Ireland's most Irish city

 On Saturday the Galway market, held outside St. Nicholas Cathedral, bustles with stalls selling anything from doughnuts, to falafel to madras pea and potato curry.

-Queues can be long for the cities favorite eateries at peak times of day.
+Queues can be long for the cities favourite eateries at peak times of day.

-(This story has been refiled to clarify origins of wall-kicking tradition unknown, in fourteenth paragraph)

 (Editing by Robin Pomeroy)